andrebiedermann63/FLIPerator/README.md

 It includes a plunger function, an accelerometer for nudging, and a mechanical tit bob.
 The Software is a Platformio-Project (under Visual studio Code instead the Arduino Editor).
 The software is available with German or English commentary.
 The actual code is identical.
-See the PDFs for further details.
+See the PDFs and pictures for further details.